Bon

-Bon or Bön, also known as Yungdrung Bon (lit. 'eternal Bon'), is the indigenous Tibetan religion which shares many similarities and influences with Tibetan Buddhism.
-It initially developed in the tenth and eleventh centuries but retains elements from earlier Tibetan religious traditions.
+Bon or Bön, also known as Yungdrung Bon (lit. 'eternal Bon'), is the indigenous Tibetan religion which shares many similarities and influences with Tibetan Buddhism but retains elements from earlier Tibetan religious traditions.
 Bon is a significant minority religion in Tibet, especially in the east, as well as in the surrounding Himalayan regions.

 The relationship between Bon and Tibetan Buddhism has been a subject of debate.
 According to the modern scholar Geoffrey Samuel, while Bon is "essentially a variant of Tibetan Buddhism" with many resemblances to Nyingma, it also preserves some genuinely ancient pre-Buddhist elements.
 David Snellgrove likewise sees Bon as a form of Buddhism, albeit a heterodox kind.
 Similarly, John Powers writes that "historical evidence indicates that Bön only developed as a self-conscious religious system under the influence of Buddhism".

 Followers of Bon, known as "Bonpos" (Wylie: bon po), believe that the religion originated in a kingdom called Zhangzhung, located around Mount Kailash in the Himalayas.
 Bonpos hold that Bon was brought first to Zhangzhung, and then to Tibet.
 Bonpos identify the Buddha Shenrab Miwo (Wylie: gshen rab mi bo) as Bon's founder, although no available sources establish this figure's historicity.